PigSaint/GameDataBase/README.md

 [Join GameDataBase on Patreon and consider supporting the project](https://www.patreon.com/GameDataBase)

 GameDataBase project aims to provide the most detailed information about every videogame (console, computer and arcade) for sorting purposes.
-Goal is to unify in one place all available useful information for emulation projects like MiSTer, to make possible more efficient and specific searchs.
+Goal is to unify in one place all available useful information for emulation projects like MiSTer, to make possible more efficient and specific searches.
 GameDataBase will be published in different files (by platform).

 These lists are basically table files made of metadata fields separated by commas (CSV) as following:

 - Screen title @ Exact (title in original character set, if applicable.
-This is particulary useful for Japanese titles usually transcribed in roman characters.
+This is particularly useful for Japanese titles usually transcribed in roman characters.
 Purist, curious and of course Japanese people will enjoy this)
 - Cover Title @ Exact (if applicable)
 - ID (to identify multiple versions of the same game)
 - Date in format YYYY adding MM and DD if known (YYYY-MM-DD)